russellf9/Doodles-Code-Challenge/README.md

 #Other info

+This project includes a /spec/ folder and associated specRunner.html file to assist with any unit testing (via the Jasmine framework) that you may wish to do as part of this exercise.

 The project is based on [HTML5 Boilerplate](https://html5boilerplate.com).

 You will probably need to run via a local web server such either via dev tools that have their own (Brackets, WebStorm, IntelliJ etc.) or a local one (Xampp etc.).